planttheidea/crio/README.md

 # crio
-Immutable JS objects with a natural API
+Immutable JS that doesn't get in your way

 #### Jump to the API
 [API Documentation](API.md)